sapientcoder/QuickCAML/README.md

 ## Feedback and Feature Requests
 This is a *brand new* tool, and we want to hear from you!!
 If you have issues with certain browsers, list fields, permissions, or anything else, please use the [Issues](https://github.com/inclinetechnical/QuickCAML/issues) page in this repository to let us know!
 You can also use the Issues page to request new features.

+For example, does uploading an ASPX file work well for you as a deployment option?
+Or do you need us to provide another way to install this tool in an environment where you're working?
+Let us know!

 ## SharePoint & Browser Compatibility
 QuickCAML targets SharePoint 2013 (on-premise and Office 365).
 It is not supported on versions of SharePoint prior to 2013.

 QuickCAML should work with IE 9+ as well as modern versions of FireFox, Chrome, and Safari.
 We're still doing testing to compile the official browser compability list, and we welcome your help with that task!

+## A Look at the Future

+This list could change or be re-prioritized based on user feedback, but here are some updates and enhancements we're thinking of making:

+* Move JavaScript code into its own file on GitHub and use a build process to minify it and merge it with ASPX markup to create the QuickCAML.aspx page for download.
+This will improve performance and let us re-use the JS code elsewhere as needed (for example, in a server-side version of this tool deployed as a web part or application page).
+* Improve the display of query results.
+Right now we just use a basic HTML table with forward-only paging since that's the only direction natively supported by the client-side APIs.
+We plan to also offer a text-based, delimited view of results (similar to CSV) and add backward paging.
+The delimited view definitely presents some challenges since SharePoint embeds commas and newlines in several hidden fields that may be returned with results.
+* Add a little more functionality to the JSOM API to mimic what the web services and server-based object model can do.
+For example, the JSOM API doesn't support the *IncludeMandatoryColumns* option, but that option would be fairly easy for us to duplicate client-side and support it indirectly.